3-Ingredient Protein Chia Pudding

-This 3-ingredient chia seed pudding has 27 grams of protein to keep you full for hours.
-Made with chia seeds, milk and protein powder, this is the perfect healthy breakfast if you want something sweet.
+27 grams of protein to keep you full for hours.
+This easy high protein chia pudding is the perfect healthy breakfast for wellness or weight loss.

-Chia pudding is kind of a dietitian’s dream breakfast.
+Chia pudding is a dream breakfast for a dietitian like me.

 It’s loaded with fiber.
 Filled with healthy fats.
 And this easy, 3-ingredient chia seed pudding recipe has a secret ingredient that will keep you full all morning long.
-Protein powder!
-But we’ll talk more about that later.
+Spoiler: it’s protein powder, but it actually tastes good.

-This delicious, high protein chia pudding makes a delicious breakfast or snack.
-It’s sweet, creamy, and nutrient-dense… and it’s the perfect option to support your health goals and help you stay consistent with food without counting or tracking anything.
+This delicious, high protein chia pudding makes a tasty breakfast or snack.
+It’s sweet, creamy, and nutrient-dense.
+It’s the perfect option to support your health goals and support weight loss.

 Why you’ll love this recipe

-It’s quick.
-This recipe takes literally 3-minutes to prepare, and then it chills in the fridge until you’re ready to eat it.
+Quick.
+This recipe takes 3-minutes to prepare, and then it chills in the fridge until you’re ready to eat it.
 It’s the perfect breakfast for people who don’t have time for breakfast.

-It only uses 3 ingredients.
-You don’t have to break the bank or clear your kitchen cupboards to make healthy, nourishing recipes.
-You’ll only need milk, chia seeds and protein powder for this one.
+3 ingredients.
+You’ll only need milk, chia seeds, and protein powder for this one.

-It’s seriously nutrient-dense.
-I’m usually against buying fancy ingredients and gimmicky ‘health’ foods.
+Nutrient-dense.
+I’m usually against buying fancy ingredients.
 But chia seeds are the exception because they’re just so good for you.

-It’s high in protein and fiber.
-This is the ultimate dietitian-approved combo for filling meals that keep you full for hours.
+High in protein and fiber.
+This is the ultimate dietitian-approved combo for actually filling meals.

 Are chia seeds good for you?